 - Color Correction

-When you setup your system for Tracking, it is utmost important that you set matching output and input signal modes.
-So if you are using 1080/25p on your camera use 1080/25p in Aximmetry for the Camera signal, and 25p for tracking signal.
+When you set up your system for Tracking, it is of utmost importance that you set matching output and input signal modes.
+So if you are using 1080/25p on your camera use 1080/25p in Aximmetry for the Camera signal, and 25p for the tracking signal.

-As most all in one PTZ cameras do not have their own LCD indicator, and control softwares vary regarding how and which information is shared with the user.
+Usually all-in-one PTZ cameras do not have their own LCD indicator, and control software varies regarding how and which information is shared with the user.
 It is not always obvious what actual settings the camera really has.
 It is absolutely important therefore that you check these settings in the camera's very own control panel through the network every time you start the system.

 The cameras mode can unexpectedly change for various reasons such as: